 Dr. McMahon holds a Ph.D. in History from the University of Toronto and a J.S.D. from Yale Law School.
 Her Ph.D. dissertation examined the influence of public opinion on Canada’s nuclear policy under John Diefenbaker and Lester Pearson.
 Her J.S.D. dissertation detailed how pressure groups influenced the fusion of law and equity culminating in England’s Judicature Acts of 1873-1875.

-Dr. McMahon worked for a decade as a civil litigator at Osler, Hoskin and Harcourt LLP.
-Her practice focused on civil, constitutional, and tax disputes, and she appeared in all levels of court in that capacity.
-Prior to joining Osler, she served as a law clerk to Mr. Justice Ian Binnie at the Supreme Court of Canada, and was a Fulbright Scholar at Yale Law School.
-While completing her LL.M. at Yale, she served as a student director in a legal aid clinic that participated in civil liberties litigation related to the policies of the US government following the attacks on September 11, 2001, working with cases involving detentions, search and seizure, due process, international human rights, and humanitarian law.
-She served as a Regional Representative for the Executive Committee of Yale Law School from 2004 to 2008.
+Called to the Bar of Ontario in 2004, Dr. McMahon worked for a decade as a civil litigator at Osler, Hoskin and Harcourt LLP before joining Torys LLP as a research lawyer.
+Her practice focuses on civil, constitutional, and tax disputes, and she has appeared before all levels of court.
+Before joining Osler, Trish served as a law clerk to Mr. Justice Ian Binnie at the Supreme Court of Canada and was a Fulbright Scholar at Yale Law School.
+While at Yale, she was a student director in a legal aid clinic engaged in civil liberties litigation related to the policies of the US government following the attacks on September 11, 2001.
+This included cases involving detentions, search and seizure, due process, international human rights, and humanitarian law.
+From 2004 to 2008, she served as a Regional Representative for the Executive Committee of Yale Law School.
+Dr. McMahon is currently a professor at Osgoode Hall Law School.

 Osgoode Society for Canadian Legal History Books